Agricultural Development Act

 Article 10

-The delimitation or change of agricultural lands to non-agricultural purposes shall not affect the integrity of production environments and shall be subject to the prior approval of the competent authorities.
+The delimitation or change of agricultural lands to non-agricultural purposes shall not affect the integrity of agricultural production environments and shall be subject to the prior approval of the competent authorities.
 Requirements and procedures for the aforesaid change shall be subject to the governance of applicable laws which are yet to be drafted.

 Matters with respect to the delimitation or change of agricultural lands to non-agricultural purposes prior to the taking effect of the applicable laws as stated in the preceding paragraph shall be governed by existing laws and regulations.